 Garden paths are an all-too-often overlooked feature of our properties.
 While their main purpose is to plot your journey from A to B, the right path will help your outdoor space shine.
-Spend a little time considering which landscape designs could work for you, and you’ll be reaping the rewards for years to come.
+Spend a little time considering which garden path designs could work for you, and you’ll be reaping the rewards for years to come.
 This article includes some great garden path ideas to revitalise your outdoor space, scroll down for inspiration.

 Your garden pathway should strike a balance between function and style.
-We’ve pulled together the best garden path ideas – from simple, decorative tips for a low budget to bigger renovations that will keep your garden looking great for years to come.
+We’ve pulled together the nine of the best garden path ideas – from simple, decorative tips for a low budget garden design to bigger renovations that will keep your garden looking great for years to come.

 Although the lifespan of your garden path depends partly on the materials you use, the shape of it has the ability to inject the whole area with a dose of character.

 If you appreciate creative quirks more than straight, clean lines, a curved garden path idea will likely suit you.
 Build on an informal garden design by creating organic shapes and large, sweeping curves for maximum effect.

-Designs that incorporate curves not only look more interesting, they also make the overall space feel bigger than it actually is.
-Make the most of these shapely walkways by growing a variety of plants along the edges – it’ll invite your guests on a journey to see what lies around the bend.
+Path designs that incorporate curves not only look more interesting, they also make the overall space feel bigger than it actually is.
+Make the most of these shapely walkways by growing a variety of plants along the path edges – it’ll invite your guests on a journey to see what lies around the bend.

-If you're looking for garden path ideas to transform a lacklustre space into a cutting-edge landscape that incorporates different shapes to create interest, define boundaries and add focus to your space.
+If you're looking for garden path ideas to transform a lacklustre space into a cutting-edge garden design, use geometry to incorporate different shapes to create interest, define boundaries and add focus.

-From basic, simple two-dimensional forms to complex symmetry and decoration, the use of shape and linear designs take conventional rules and adapt them to create interest and movement.
+From basic, simple two-dimensional forms to complex symmetry and decoration, the use of shape and linear designs in garden paths take conventional rules and adapt them to create interest and movement.
 Modern, three-dimensional design incorporates raised beds, differing heights and positioning of boulders or sleepers to create a clean, fuss-free look.

 Stepping stones are a great way to add interest and practicality to your garden.
-Reminiscent of bygone childhood memories and imaginings of secret gardens, they’re also a fun way to bring personality to your paths.
+Reminiscent of bygone childhood memories and imaginings of secret gardens, they’re also a fun garden path idea to bring personality to your paths.

-Depending on how much space you have available, you can create intersecting pathways that play with colour and pattern to stunning effect, enticing your guests to take a journey around your garden.
+Depending on how much space you have available, you can create intersecting garden pathways that play with colour and pattern to stunning effect, enticing your guests to take a journey around the space.

 However, you don’t always need masses of space – stepping stones are one of the best garden path ideas for small gardens, too.
 Even just putting two or three stepping stones down could create a look you’ll love.